CMU-SAFARI/MQSim/README.md

 15. **Average_No_of_Reqs_in_Queue:** average number of I/O requests enqueued in the host-side I/O queue (i.e., the intensity of the generated flow).
 Range = {all positive integer values}.
 16. **Stop_Time:** defines when to stop generating I/O requests in nanoseconds.
 17. **Total_Requests_To_Generate:** if Stop_Time is set to zero, then MQSim's request generator considers Total_Requests_To_Generate to decide when to stop generating I/O requests.

+##Analyze MQSim's XML Output
+You can use an XML processor to easily read and analyze an MQSim output file.
+For example, you can open an MQSim output file in MS Excel.
+Then, MS Excel shows a set of options and you should choose "Use the XML Source task pane".
+The XML file is processed in MS Excel and a task pane is shown with all output parameters listed in it.
+In the task pane on the reight, you see different types of statistics available in the MQSim's output file.
+To read the value of the parameter, you should:<br />
+1. Drag and drop that parameter from the task souce pane to the Excel sheet.,<br />
+2. Right click on the cell that you have dropped the parameter and select: XML > Refresh XML Data.

 ## The Experiments of the FAST 2018 Paper